Physical Therapy (PT)

 PT 7462.
 Patient Care Skills II.

 This course covers physical therapist care of medically complex patients with multi-system involvement.
-Content focuses on integumentary care/wound management, acute care/ICU, orthotics, and prosthetics.
-Complicating factors such as age, malnutrition, pain, obesity, diabetes, and other comorbidities are included.
+Content focuses on integumentary care/wound management, acute care, orthotics, and prosthetics.
+Specific topics include infection control, sterile technique, skin integrity, tissue healing, debridement, wound dressings, orthotic choice and application, and residual limb care and prosthetic choice.
+Complicating factors such as infection, age, malnutrition, pain, obesity, diabetes, vascular compromise, and other comorbidities are included.
+Expectations for and the benefits of residency and specialization are also discussed.
+Additionally, the application of health informatics in clinical decision-making is presented.

 4 Credit Hours.
 2 Lecture Contact Hours.
 4 Lab Contact Hours.